Watch or Listen Now

 I love that.

 I can share or at least I’d like to share that.
-One of the things that I’ve recognized especially After
+One of the things that I’ve recognized especially after reading

 What’s the most common damage we’ve done?